BY-LAWS OF THE

 OFFICERS AND DIRECTORS

 13. The number of Directors that shall constitute the entire Board shall not be less than sixteen (16).
 The following officers shall automatically be Directors: President, President-Elect, Immediate Past President, two Financial Trustees (one of whom is also the Vice President for Resources), and five additional Vice Presidents.
-In addition, an appointed Equity Advisor and the Executive Director shall be members of the Board with voice but without vote.
+There shall be six directors-at-large.
+In addition, an appointed Equity Advisor, Graduate Student Member-at-Large, Contingent Faculty Member-at-large, and the Executive Director shall be members of the Board with voice but without vote.
 Except as may be provided otherwise by law, any Director or the entire Board may be removed, with or without cause, by a majority of the members then entitled to vote in an election duly called for that purpose.

 14. The Officers of the Society shall be a President, a President-Elect, an Immediate Past President, six Vice Presidents and an Executive Director.
 One of each Vice Presidents shall be responsible for (i) Education, (ii) Communications and Outreach, (iii) Professional Matters, (iv) Program, (v) Publications and Research, and (vi) Resources, The Vice President for Resources shall also serve as the senior Financial Trustee.
 The Executive Director shall serve as the Secretary of the Society.